-Here is another series on Be an Inspiration.
+Here is another Make a Difference Series.
 This is a space where I challenge you with inspiring stories of people and communities that are making a difference in the globe.
 You will see that anyone can make a difference and in truth, you are an inspiration to the world; a light that should spread its passion to others (Spread this message and light the candle of others)

 No one likes rejection; it is full of pain and drains self-esteem.
 It is a frightening experience

 So just imagine if you were turned down not just once but 609 times.
 How would you take such a situation?
 Do you give up and believe that it is meant to be or such a situation happens for a reason?
 What do you do?

 This is the situation that occurred in the life of Tom Torro.

 Tom had a dream of a career in the Entertainment industry and to fulfill his goal, he had gone to Film school.
 However, after a period in his life, a shocking revelation came to him; he found out that he had chosen the wrong dream.